jonaburg/ethos/README.md

-This backup corresponds to: Wed 1 Jul 00:00:01 CEST 2020
+This backup corresponds to: Fri 3 Jul 17:09:00 CEST 2020